PNG NRL Franchise Working on Foundation

 “We can’t copy what Penrith does in western Sydney and paste it here in Port Moresby.
 There’s a lot that we can copy, and we are not ashamed to say we will be taking the best of everything we can,” the PNG franchise CEO emphasized.

-“The Panthers have a very good model; it’s also a model that we think has synergy here - we have lots of land to build our academies - we will go wherever we have to go because the people of PNG deserve the best.
+“The Panthers have a good model; it’s also a model that we think has synergy here - we have lots of land to build our academies - we will go wherever we have to go because the people of PNG deserve the best.

-“And our mantra “Better People, Better Sport, Better Nation”, with the support of PNGRFL CEO Stanley Hondina and his board, and the support of my board under Wapu Sonk, is to go out and deliver the best we can.”
+“And our mantra of becoming “Better People, Better Sport, Better Nation”, with the support of PNGRFL CEO Stanley Hondina and his board, and the support of my board under Wapu Sonk, is to go out and deliver the best we can.”

 Comments